 You may chose to hire experts to help you with the information you need to resolve your matter.
 This may include a home appraiser, business valuator, accountant, or parenting expert.

-We then prepare and participate in your process.
+We then prepare and participate in your divorce process.

-Each process requires a different kind of preparation and participation.
-Preparation often includes planning a settlement structure, preparing you to give evidence, drafting affidavits, gathering and organizing evidence, and developing solutions or legal arguments.
+Each process requires a different kind of preparation and participation, which often includes planning a settlement structure, preparing you to give evidence, drafting affidavits, gathering and organizing evidence, and developing solutions or legal arguments.

 Once the issues are solved or decided, we prepare the necessary Agreement or Orders.

-It is important that these documents are properly drafted to capture and protect the outcome of our matter.
-The documents have certain drafting, signing, and filing requirements.
+It is important that these documents are properly drafted to capture and protect the outcome of our matter because the documents have certain drafting, signing, and filing requirements.

 Lastly, we prepare your divorce package and obtain your Divorce Judgment and Certificate from the Court.

 Once your parenting and support issues have been resolved and you have been separated for a year (assuming you are not claiming another ground for divorce), you submit your divorce package to the court for a judge to review and grant your divorce.
 A month after your Divorce Judgment is granted, you can apply for your certificate of divorce.